Online Companions and AI Relationships Keynote: The Psychology of Connection in a Digital Age

 Elaine Kasket has spent two decades as a cyberpsychologist, researching how technology shapes our closest relationships.
 In her keynotes, she explores the rise of AI companions, the erosion of human presence, and what genuine connection requires in the modern world.

-Drawing on psychology research and practice, attachment theory, and her work as an author and consultant, Elaine explores:
+Elaine draws on psychology research and practice, attachment theory, and her work as an author and consultant for this talk.

-The appeal of AI relationships: Why millions are allegedly turning to chatbots for comfort, and what that reveals about loneliness, attachment, our society, and our unmet needs
+• The appeal of AI relationships: Why millions are turning to chatbots for comfort, and what that reveals about loneliness, attachment, our society, and our unmet needs

-Attachment in the algorithmically driven environment: What happens to our capacity for intimacy and our willingness to do hard things when we can swipe, mute, or switch to something easier
+• Attachment in the algorithmically driven environment: What happens to our capacity for intimacy and our willingness to do hard things when we can swipe, mute, or switch to something easier; how we’re moving from an attention to an attachment economy

-Tech in the therapy room: How technology is reshaping the mental-health industry, from AI therapists to ChatGPT emotional support to human therapists using emerging technologies in their work
+• Tech in the therapy room: How technology is influencing therapeutic connection and relationships, from AI therapists to ChatGPT emotional support to human therapists using emerging technologies in their work

 Parenting communities, schools, family wellbeing initiatives, therapists, educators, mental health organisations, and digital literacy programmes.
 Also relevant for tech companies and product teams building in the relationship and companion space.
 Available as a keynote, interactive workshop, parent-teen session, or facilitated discussion.